-(73) [kaṇa ŋanka-n̪ta-li] ŋaṇa ṇanda-yi man beard-PROP-ERG 1SG.O hit-PRES 'The bearded man is hitting me.'
+(77) [kaṇa ŋanka-nta-li] ŋaṇa ṇanda-yi man beard-PROP-ERG 1SG.O hit-PRS 'The bearded man is hitting me.'

-Austin 1981:42
+(Diyari; Austin, 1981:42)

-In (73), ergative case is marked on the final word of the DP, in this case the modifier.
+In (77), ergative case is marked on the final word of the DP, in this case the modifier.
 There is no case marking on the noun.
-In contrast, just like in Tiwa and Amahuaca, each element of a discontinuous DP is marked for case in Diyari, as shown in (74).28
+In contrast, just like in Tiwa and Amahuaca, each element of a discontinuous DP is marked for case in Diyari, as shown in (78).33

-(74) [mankada-li] ŋana nayi-na wara-yi [palpa-li] girl-ERG 1SG.O see-PART AUX-PRES some-ERG 'Some girls saw me.'
+(78) [mankada-li] ŋaṇa nayi-ṇa wara-yi [palpa-li] girl-ERG 1SG.O see-PART AUX-PRS some-ERG 'Some girls saw me.'

-Austin 1981:94
+(Diyari; Austin, 1981:94)

-The emergence of similar case doubling patterns in multiple unrelated language leads us to suspect that case matching under discontiguity will ultimately be attested much more broadly.
+The emergence of similar case iteration patterns in multiple unrelated language leads us to suspect that case matching under discontiguity will ultimately be attested much more broadly.

-While the three features listed above (case enclitics, discontinuous DPs, and no case concord) give rise to the pattern of case doubling in Tiwa, Amahuaca, and possibly Huallaga Quechua and Diyari, nothing in our analysis crucially hinges on a language displaying this constellation of properties.
-For example, it is possible that a language could show both case doubling and case concord: case doubling would arise through the spell out of multiple identical heads, while concord would arise via the mechanisms found in languages like Warlpiri and Icelandic.29 A possible example of a language that displays both of these phenomena may be Kanum (Papuan; Donohue, 2011).
+While the three features listed above (case enclitics, discontinuous DPs, and no case concord) give rise to the pattern of case iteration in Tiwa, Amahuaca, and possibly Huallaga Quechua and Diyari, nothing in our analysis crucially hinges on a language displaying this constellation of properties.
+For example, it is possible that a language could show both case iteration and case concord: case iteration would arise through the spell out of multiple identical heads, while concord would arise via the mechanisms found in languages like Warlpiri and Icelandic.34 A possible example of a language that displays both of these phenomena may be Kanum (Papuan; Donohue, 2011).
 In Kanum, case is marked as an enclitic on the noun (or, if the noun is elided, on a modifier).
-Modifiers do not show case concord, as illustrated in (75).
-In contrast, demonstratives, which follow the noun, are separately marked for case, as in (76).
+Modifiers do not show case concord, as illustrated in (79).
+In contrast, demonstratives, which follow the noun, are separately marked for case, as in (80).

-(75) ntaop(-ne) klawo-ne big-DAT child-DAT 'for the big child'
+(79) ntaop(-ne) klawo-ne big-DAT child-DAT 'for the big child'

-Donohue 2011:503
+(Kanum; Donohue, 2011:503)